Mona Brand: Literary career

 Brand joined the Victorian Branch of the Fellowship of Australian Writers during the war years, discussing her early works with fellow writers Leonard Mann, Frank Dalby Davison, and Vance Palmer.
 After the war she joined the Melbourne Realist Writer's Group, where her first play Here Under Heaven was read.
-This group, which included writers such as Frank Hardy and Eric Lambert, recommended the play to Melbourne New Theatre and it was performed in 1948.
+This group, which included writers Frank Hardy and Eric Lambert, recommended the play to Melbourne New Theatre and it was performed in 1948.
+Its production that year by Louie Dunn won several prizes.

 Brand began writing theatre with a one-act play for an evening aid event for the Red Cross.
 The plays needed to have women only casts because the event was being run and organised by the Presbyterian Ladies' College, Sydney.
 Her cousin was part of the event and was given a play to perform which she didn't like.
 Being roommates with Brand at the time, she asked if Brand could write something better for her that weekend.
 Brand agreed and wrote her first one-act play, a comedy about the learning curves of first aid treatments titled First Aid.

 Brand travelled extensively overseas, going first to London in 1948.
 She attempted to interest London theatre groups with her work but was told that London audiences would not be interested in plays about Australia.
 During the five and a half years she was in the UK (1948–1953) Brand was active in London's Unity Theatre which shared common views with the New Theatre in Australia.
 During this time away Brand wrote Strangers in the Land which was set in a Malayan bungalow.
-As this play dealt with the Malayan Emergency, an issue of current interest at the time, Brand hoped that the British would be interested in it.
+As this play dealt with the Malayan Emergency, an issue of current interest, Brand hoped that the British would be interested in it.
 It was produced by the Unity Theatre in 1950 and then banned in the UK.
 It was later performed in Australia, the USSR, Czechoslovakia, East Germany and India.

 Better a Millstone is a notable social realist play.
 Written in 1953, the play was inspired by the Derek Bentley case, which saw a young, illiterate man hanged for being involved in a robbery that led to the murder of a policeman.
 Brand centres the play around the campaign for a posthumous pardon.
 She uses the play to consider issues of child abuse, commercial exploitation and the criminalisation of young people.
 The political nature of this play and the issues confronted are reflected in the title's biblical reference, "It were better for him that a millstone were hanged about his neck and he cast into the sea, than that he should offend one of these little ones."
 (Luke 17.2) Brand makes the point that while the world treated her character, 'Ronnie' (i.e. Derek), poorly as a child the world took no responsibility for him when things went wrong.